dai-shi/waku/README.md

 });
 ```

-Static paths (or other values) could also be generated programatically.
+Static paths (or other values) could also be generated programmatically.

 ```tsx
 // ./src/entries.tsx